 We have no script for what happens next, and some of the plot threads may be out of our hands, but we do know that economics and public opinion are on our side.
 With the complexity of our world and the billions who inhabit her, no-one knows for sure what will happen in the future.

 Anyone who claims to know exactly what the world will look like in fifty years’ time is a fool; but anyone who ignores the dangerous warming trends in climate is more so.

-What’s next?
-Next, we have to kick the fossil habit.
+What’s the first step?
+First, we have to kick the fossil habit.

 *I’m not here to question your methods of unnecessarily elaborate question-asking, but if you could make the knots loose and the sharks friendly, I’d be most grateful.